-- Some of you may feel the need to see a McGill practitioner.
-These are listed on the website
+- Some of you may feel the need to see a McGill Method Master Clinician, who is familiar with the McGill method and will conduct a thorough assessment to converge on a precise understanding of the pain mechanism.
+These elite clinicians are listed on the website.

-What is the difference between a McGill Method Provider and a person certified in the McGill Method?
+What is the difference between a McGill Method Master Clinician and a McGill Method Certified Practitioner?

-A provider has a clinical degree.
+A McGill Method Master Clinician has the highest designation and clinical competence.
 They have attended the McGill clinical courses and passed an exam that has both written and practical component to assess competency in creating the best advice and coaching for the patient.
 They have spent extra time with Professor McGill, have earned his confidence, and are referred patients from him and Backfitpro.

-Disclaimer: Backfitpro Inc. assesses the familiarity and competency of the Provider with McGill’s original material.
+Disclaimer: Backfitpro Inc. assesses the familiarity and competency of the McGill Method Master Clinician with McGill’s original material.
 Backfitpro Inc. is not responsible for the decisions and actions with individual clients/patients.